-- (1) Notwithstanding anything in the Articles of Association, and without prejudice to Article 50(5), a Company shall only register a transfer of a Share in, or debenture of, the Company where an instrument of transfer in writing has been delivered to it by the transferee or the transfer is in accordance with any Regulations which enable title to Securities to be evidenced and transferred without a written instrument.
-The Company shall register any such transfer promptly on its register of Shareholders or register of debenture holders (as the case may be) and in the case of the former, file a notice of transfer of shares with the Registrar in accordance with the Regulations. - (2) Nothing in Article 50(1) shall prejudice any power of the Company to register as a Shareholder or debenture holder any person to whom the right to any Share in, or debenture of, the Company has been transmitted by operation of law, including pursuant to any order made by a court of competent jurisdiction. - (3) A transfer of a Share or debenture of a deceased Shareholder or debenture holder made by his Personal Representative, although the Personal Representative is not himself a Shareholder or debenture holder, is as valid as if the Personal Representative had been a Shareholder or debenture holder at the time of the execution of the instrument of transfer. - (4) On the application of the transferor of a Share in or debenture of a Company, the Company shall promptly enter in its register of Shareholders or register of debenture holders (as the case may be) the name of the transferee in the same manner and subject to the same conditions as if the application for the entry was made by the transferee under Article 50(1). - (5) If a Company has reasonable grounds to refuse to register a transfer of Shares in, or debentures of the Company as required under Article 50(1) or Article 50(4), it shall, as soon as reasonably practicable and in any case within fourteen (14) days after the date on which the transfer was lodged with it, give to the transferor and transferee notice of its reasons for the refusal.
-Failure by the Company to do so shall be a contravention by the Company of Article 50(1) or 50(4), as applicable.
+- (1) Notwithstanding anything in the Articles of Association, and without prejudice to Article 46(5), a Company shall only register a transfer of a Share in, or debenture of, the Company where an instrument of transfer in writing has been delivered to it by the transferee or the transfer is in accordance with any Regulations which enable title to Securities to be evidenced and transferred without a written instrument.
+The Company shall register any such transfer promptly on its register of Shareholders or register of debenture holders (as the case may be) and in the case of the former, file a notice of transfer of shares with the Registrar in accordance with the Regulations. - (2) Nothing in Article 46(1) shall prejudice any power of the Company to register as a Shareholder or debenture holder any person to whom the right to any Share in, or debenture of, the Company has been transmitted by operation of law, including pursuant to any order made by a court of competent jurisdiction. - (3) A transfer of a Share or debenture of a deceased Shareholder or debenture holder made by his Personal Representative, although the Personal Representative is not himself a Shareholder or debenture holder, is as valid as if the Personal Representative had been a Shareholder or debenture holder at the time of the execution of the instrument of transfer. - (4) On the application of the transferor of a Share in or debenture of a Company, the Company shall promptly enter in its register of Shareholders or register of debenture holders (as the case may be) the name of the transferee in the same manner and subject to the same conditions as if the application for the entry was made by the transferee under Article 46(1). - (5) If a Company has reasonable grounds to refuse to register a transfer of Shares in, or debentures of the Company as required under Article 46(1) or Article 46(4), it shall, as soon as reasonably practicable and in any case within fourteen (14) days after the date on which the transfer was lodged with it, give to the transferor and transferee notice of its reasons for the refusal.
+Failure by the Company to do so shall be a contravention by the Company of Article 46(1) or 46(4), as applicable. - (6) A Company which fails to comply with the requirements in this Article 46, without having reasonable grounds pursuant to Article 46(5), is liable to a fine, as set out in Schedule 2.

-(6) A Company which fails to comply with the requirements in this Article 50, without having reasonable grounds pursuant to Article 50(5), is liable to a fine, as set out in Schedule 2.
+47. Place where the registers are kept

-51. Place where the registers are kept
+- (1) A Company's register of Shareholders and, if it has issued debentures, its register of debenture holders, shall be kept at its registered office except as otherwise provided in Article 47(2). - (2) Subject to Article 47(1), a Company's register of Shareholders and, if it has issued debentures, its register of debenture holders, may be maintained at a place other than its registered office in accordance with the provisions of the Operating Law in respect of Records and registers.

-- (1) A Company's register of Shareholders and, if it has issued debentures, its register of debenture holders, shall be kept at its registered office except as otherwise provided in Article 51(2). - (2) A Company's register of Shareholders and, if it has issued debentures, its register of debenture holders, may be maintained by an agent of the Company at the premises of the agent, provided that the Company has immediate access to such registers.
-For this purpose, the Company may maintain a copy of the register and, where it does so, the Company shall update the copy of the register to reflect any changes to the information contained in the register of Shareholders or register of debenture holders within ten (10) days of the relevant change. - (3) A Company which fails to comply with the requirements of Article 51(1) or 51(2) is liable to a fine, as set out in Schedule 2.
+(3) A Company which fails to comply with the requirements of Article 47(1) or 47(2) is liable to a fine, as set out in Schedule 2.

-52. Inspection of registers
+48. Inspection of registers